Montréal’s best French restaurants

 Café Cherrier

-Café Cherrie is another French institution operating on Saint-Denis Street since 1983.
-Open all day, it’s a great spot to linger, indoors in the classically decorated dining room in the winter or on the vine-wrapped terrasse in the summer.
-Their menu offers classics of French cuisine such as black pudding with caramelized apples, duck confit or classic lemon tart.
+Café Cherrier is another French institution operating on Saint-Denis Street since 1983.
+Open all day, it’s great spot for lingering, indoors in the elegant dining room in the winter or on the vine-wrapped terrasse in the summer.
+Their menu offers timeless French favourites such as black pudding with caramelized apples, duck confit, and a classic lemon tart.

 3635 Saint-Denis Street